Get Your Home Ready for the Holidays

 Keep the drinks flowing with a DIY home bar

 When your guests finally arrive, you’ll want to enjoy spending time in their company.
-Save yourself the hassle of running back-and-forth to the kitchen by stocking a home bar with all the drinks, glassware and accessories you need for a good time.
+Save yourself the hassle of running back-and-forth to the kitchen by stocking a home bar with all the drinks, glassware and serveware you need for a good time.
 “Create a relaxed atmosphere where guests can help themselves by having stylish bar accessories and a selection of glasses on hand—the right one makes all the difference,” says Sue.
 “Don’t forget a good tray or two to transport your drinks from one room to the other.”

 Plan ahead by pre-cutting any fruit and garnishes, which can be arranged in decorative dishes, and fill decanters with your favorite wine.
 An ice bucket and cocktail shaker are essential when serving aperitifs before dinner.
 Read our guide to the ultimate home bar for further inspiration.